lentschi/ngx-ellipsis/README.md

-# ngx-ellipsis
+# ngx-html-ellipsis

-Plugin for angular (>= 6.0.0) providing a directive to display an ellipsis if the containing text would overflow.
+Library for angular (>= 6.0.0) providing a directive to display an ellipsis if the containing text would overflow.

-Supports text only (no html contents)!
+Supports dynamic html contents - if you require text contents only you might want to take a look at [ngx-ellipsis](https://github.com/lentschi/ngx-ellipsis), which offers better performance but escapes any html contents to text.

 ## Demo

-For a demo either just checkout this project and run `npm install && npm run start` or visit [the StackBlitz demo page](https://stackblitz.com/github/lentschi/ngx-ellipsis?file=src%2Fapp%2Fapp.component.html).
+For a demo either just checkout this project and run `npm install && npm run start` or visit [the StackBlitz demo page](https://stackblitz.com/github/lentschi/ngx-html-ellipsis?file=src%2Fapp%2Fapp.component.html).

 ## Installation